fluca1978/fluca1978.github.io/cats.md

 Entering Sofia.

 Sofia is the first **true black cat** in my life so far.
-**Sofia is also the _very first cat_ of my son**.
+**Sofia is also my son  _very first cat_**.

 Maybe because this situation reminds me Duchessa, maybe because Sofia appears to me as very elegant with her velvet black fur, or maybe because there's just a strong tie between us, she is a very important cat in my life.

-And the positive credits for the above are that I started using **Sofia as my profile image for both my web site and account (mail, phone, GitHub, etc.)**.
+And the positive credits for the above are that I began using **Sofia as my profile image for pretty much everything from my web site to my accounts (mail, phone, GitHub, etc.)**.

 ![Sofia](/images/main/sofia.png)